smart-data-models/dataModel.Parking/ParkingGroup/doc/spec_ZH.md

         type: Property
         units: Meters
     maximumParkingDuration:
       description: Maximum allowed stay encoded as a ISO8601 duration.
 When non present or equals to the empty string it means indefinite.
-Applications _SHOULD_ inspect the value of this property at parent's level if it is not defined.
+Applications _SHOULD_ inspect the value of this property at parent's level if it is not defined
       format: date-time
       type: string
       x-ngsi:
         type: Property
     name:
-      description: The name of this item.
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property